Research Futures Scholarship Program

 11. NCNM reserves the right to terminate a Scholarship in circumstances where:

-1. The student’s performance is not satisfactory, or
+1. the student’s performance is not satisfactory, or

-2. Appropriate supervision is no longer available, or
+2. appropriate supervision is no longer available, or

-3. The project or scholar is in breach of the University’s policies relating to the appropriate and scholarly conduct of research.
+3. the project or scholar is in breach of the University’s policies relating to the appropriate and scholarly conduct of research.

 “The program was incredibly rewarding and allowed me to create friends and professional connections and have a deeper appreciation for research.”